South Street Seaport: Decline (continued) – 2000s

+Redevelopment proposals

 By 2007, GGP wanted to redevelop South Street Seaport as an upscale shopping area to cater to the growing local population.
 GGP proposed a mixed-use tower and a community center on the Fulton Market site, but it withdrew these plans in early 2008 following community objections.
-In June 2008, GGP proposed replacing the Pier 17 mall with a 42-story tower, several 2-story store buildings, and a 4-to-6-story hotel designed by SHoP Architects.
+In June 2008, GGP proposed replacing the Pier 17 Pavilion with a 42-story tower, several two-story store buildings, and a 4-to-6-story hotel designed by SHoP Architects.
 To make room for the tower, the Tin Building would have been relocated.
 This plan also faced opposition from local residents and elected officials, and the New York City Landmarks Preservation Commission, which had to approve changes to the Tin Building and other landmarked structures on the site, rejected the plans in November.
 GGP placed the South Street Seaport for sale in late 2008, although it is unclear whether the company actually intended to sell the complex.
 GGP filed for bankruptcy in 2009, and the next year, it agreed to transfer South Street Seaport and other properties to a subsidiary.
 The Seaport was thus taken over by the Howard Hughes Corporation, which paid $305 million to lease the site.
 After Howard Hughes took over the Seaport, GGP's original development plans were canceled.